NRSeg: Noise-Resilient Learning for BEV Semantic Segmentation via Driving World Models: Method

 Therefore, to fully utilize EDL for uncertainty modeling, the issue of semantic mutual exclusivity must be addressed.
 We conduct a systematic analysis of semantic label space relationships.
 Although BEV semantic segmentation globally violates the single-pixel mutual exclusivity principle, certain local semantic categories can satisfy this requirement when analyzed regionally.
 Consequently, we propose the Hierarchical Local Semantic Exclusion (HLSE) module to implement these mutually exclusive learning relationships.
 Furthermore, this hierarchical local mutual exclusivity can construct more comprehensive relationships for learning uncertainty.

-Specifically, semantic classes are first hierarchically grouped based on their inherent properties, forming multi-level local clusters:
+Specifically, semantic classes are first hierarchically grouped based on their inherent properties, forming multi-level local clusters. \lsy{For instance, in BEV semantic segmentation tasks, although drivable areas and lane markings are spatially non-mutually exclusive in terms of semantics, drivable areas and walkways are semantically mutually exclusive.
+Therefore, drivable areas and walkways can form a local cluster, $G_m$. }

 Here, $n$ is the number of semantic classes in this cluster $G_m$ ($n<k$).
-Note that $n$ is not fixed to ensure adaptability across diverse tasks.
-Then, parameterization is implemented using the Dirichlet distribution as the prior within each local cluster, $G_m=[\alpha^{0},...,\alpha^{c_n}]$.
-Eq.~\ref{edl} and Eq.~\ref{edl-un} are executed to generate both predictive semantic probabilities and uncertainty measures.
-To train this head, the type-II maximum likelihood version of the uncertainty-aware loss is adopted in the local clusters:
+Note that $n$ is not fixed to ensure adaptability across diverse tasks. \lsy{Then, parameterization is implemented as the prior within each local cluster, $\alpha^{G_m}=[\alpha^{0},...,\alpha^{c_n}]$.} \lsy{

+where $\text{RELU}$ is the active function.
+The evidence is $e^{G_m} = \text{RELU}(D_d^k[G_m])$.
+Similarly, predictive semantic probabilities and uncertainty measures are computed using the Dirichlet distribution.
+The difference is that uncertainty and probability are independently realized within each cluster $G_m$.} \lsy{